MovinIn/SpiritualAdventure/utility/json/Parsing_README.md

 ```

 ## Objective Display Group
-A group of _objectives_ that can be displayed together, with specified _hiddenObjectives_ being hidden visually.
+A group of _objectives_ that are displayed together and completed together before proceeding. <br/>
+_hiddenObjectives_ are not visible and are not required to be completed to proceed, but are still active.
+_hiddenObjectives_ are useful for triggering `NegativeObjective` objectives.
 ```
 {
     "hiddenObjectives": [